What do marriage, appendectomies, and preparing for the Medical College Admissions Test (MCAT) have in common?

 Say an MCAT question asks about the bonds in isomaltose, a disaccharide.
 PANIC!
 Isomaltose is not a molecule you’re familiar with.
 Did you miss something?
 Was your brain on vacation again?
 (Perhaps in the Maldives, this time?)

 No, no. Relax.
-You don’t need to know anything about isomaltose, but that doesn’t mean a question won’t ask about it.
+You don’t need to know anything about isomaltose, but that doesn’t mean a question won’t be asked about it.
 Maybe the passage shows the structure of isomaltose directly, or maybe it gives just enough information for you to be able to deduce that isomaltose is similar to maltose but contains an alpha 1-6 instead of an alpha 1-4 bond.

 The answer lies within the passage.
 You just need to go mining for it.